npbjr/mytools/README.md

 ## Goals

-To handle 100k users
+To handle 100k users.

-To make it deployable to different cloud platforms making sure infra config is setup correctly to scale vertically or horizontally
+To make it deployable to different cloud platforms making sure infra config is setup correctly to scale vertically or horizontally.

-To make the app user friendly that they will keep using it To learn different approach in configuring and deploying apps
+To make the app user friendly that they will keep using it.

+To learn different approach in configuring and deploying apps.

 ## Setup Instructions